clach04/x10_any/README.md

 # x10_any

-Wapper module to control X10 devices.
+Wrapper module to control X10 devices.

 ### Table of Contents